bdickason/bdickason.com/posts/the-best-product-books-posts.md

 date: 2021-01-08
 description: I've curated videos, posts, and books that describe how to build great products.
 These resources that changed the way I look at Product Management over the past 15 years.
 thumbnail: /static/posts/the-best-product-books-posts/hacker-books.jpg
+hero: /static/posts/the-best-product-books-posts/hacker-books.jpg
+heroAlt: Books and posts
-layout: layouts/post.njk
+layout: layouts/post-blog.njk
 ---

-# The 5 best Product books and posts

 I’ve kept mental notes of the resources that changed the way I build products over the past 15 years.
 Typically after reading, I would share one of these with every PM I know and not stop talking about them for weeks.
 This week I went back and tracked down all of them and wrote a one line review.